sonozaki/Ant/README.md

 You can use the following functions:

-Get_string -> get the value of a string field and copy it to the specified string, eg: "get_string (config_file," field ", array_destination);", If it can not find the field inside the file it returns -1, if it can not open the file -2, if no error occurs it returns 0
+Get_string -> get the value of a string field and copy it to the specified string, eg: "get_string (config_file," field ", array_destination);", If it can not find the field inside the file it returns -1, if it can not open the file -2, if no error occurs it returns 0.

 Get_int -> return the value of an int field,
-If it can not find the field inside the file it returns -1, if it can not open the file -2
+If it can not find the field inside the file it returns -1, if it can not open the file returns -2.

 # Español